 Although some women want to have smaller breasts for cosmetic reasons, breast reduction surgery is often performed to alleviate medical problems.
-Regardless of a woman’s reasons for undergoing the procedure, at our plastic surgery practice in Chelmsford, breast reduction is always performed in such a way that patients emerge looking and feeling incredible.
+Regardless of a woman’s reasons for undergoing the procedure, at our plastic surgery practice that serves Chelmsford and Boston breast reduction is always performed in such a way that patients emerge looking and feeling incredible.

 Am I a Good Candidate for Breast Reduction?